FRANZCOG Written Exam 2026 Study Guide: What You Actually Need to Know

 Pass marks and standardisation

-RANZCOG uses standard-setting against the candidate cohort and the marking schedule for each case rather than a fixed percentage cut score.
-The college does not publish a standardised pass mark for this exam in the way some colleges do.
-Recent first-attempt pass rates for the Written sit around the seventy to eighty percent mark in published cohort data, but treat any single quoted figure as approximate.
-The college publishes a candidate report after each sitting that breaks down performance by curriculum area, which is the most useful document you will read at a re-sit because it tells you which sections cost you marks rather than guessing.
+RANZCOG uses standard-setting against the marking schedule for each examination rather than a fixed percentage cut score.
+The college does, however, publish annual examination pass rates in its public Activities Report: in 2024 the Written Examination passed 77% (102 of 132 candidates) and the Oral Examination 91% (127 of 139).
+These are all-attempt rates and vary year to year.
+The individual candidate report (sent to the candidate) breaks down personal performance by curriculum area, which is the most useful document you will read at a re-sit because it tells you which sections cost you marks rather than guessing.

 Day-of logistics